 Closed Loop Reporting

 Google Analytics is woefully inadequate if you're looking to prove digital marketing ROI to the C-suite.
-You need to connect your website to a CRM so you can see which web leads buy from your company, start to recognize patterns, and find out the value of the sale.
-Only then can you truly find out which activities are creating value for the organization.
+You need to connect your website to a CRM so you can see which web leads buy your product or service, start to recognize patterns, and find out the value of the sale.
+Only then can you truly find out which activities are creating value for the organization through customer acquisition.

 As a modern marketer, it's imperative that you get on the same page with your sales team.